 8. Parenting Marriage

 Parenting marriage is an evolving concept that emphasizes co-parenting as the primary purpose of the Marriage rather than a romantic or emotional connection between partners.
 In this form of union, individuals enter into a marriage with the primary goal of raising children together, irrespective of romantic involvement.
 The partners may share living arrangements and responsibilities related to child-rearing while maintaining separate romantic lives.
-It’s one of the types of modern marriage.
+It is one of the types of modern marriage.

 Parenting marriages are chosen by individuals who value the stability and support of a two-parent household for their children but may not wish to pursue a traditional romantic relationship.
 This unconventional approach to Marriage challenges societal norms and places the well-being of the children at the forefront.